Intent

 Through studying literature, pupils’ eyes are opened to the human experience; they are given the opportunity to explore meaning and ambiguity as well as the beauty and power of language.
 Literature presents a gateway for pupils to engage with and understand the everchanging world around them.

-At Daven Primary School, we believe that writing and oracy are key life skills, which is why our writing curriculum utilises Talk for Writing.
+At Daven Primary School, we believe that writing and oracy are key life skills.
 We aim for all of our children to be able to write independently, in a variety of genres, and for a range of purposes with fluency, accuracy and enjoyment.
 We believe children should understand that from an early age, their writing needs to be accurate, legible and clearly organised.
 It is our hope for them that they will enjoy writing, see the value of it and for them to leave us as confident, accomplished writers.

 Implementation